 Various incentives and other development resources are available for new and expanding businesses.
 This includes experience with a vast array of tax abatement and Tax Increment Financing projects.
-Those interested in discussing specific business assistance opportunities should contact Jon Jerabek at (320) 864-6951.
+Those interested in discussing specific business assistance opportunities should contact Mark Larson at (320) 864-6500.

-Awning & Sign Grant Program – Applications for 2023 are open!.
+Awning & Sign Grant Program – Applications for 2024 are open!

 Local Financing Options

-Glencoe is able to assist businesses with their relocation or on-site expansion needs through a combination of local, regional and statewide resources.
+Glencoe can assist businesses with their relocation or on-site expansion needs through a combination of local, regional, and statewide resources.
 This process starts with private financing.
 The City of Glencoe is fortunate to have three community-based financial institutions that are available to work with local businesses to address their commercial lending needs.